The Data Center Rundown

 Jan 16, 2026

-OpenAI has committed to deploying 750 megawatts of Cerebras' large-scale accelerators through 2028 to enhance its artificial intelligence inference capabilities, signaling a significant move against competitors like Nvidia.
+OpenAI has committed to deploying 750 megawatts worth of Cerebras' large, SRAM-heavy accelerators through 2028, aiming to enhance its ChatGPT inference capabilities and real-time agent performance.

 Read at The Register→

-ESI is expanding its Hydrotreated Vegetable Oil (HVO) fuel services to help data center operators meet their sustainability targets and achieve 2030 net-zero commitments.
+ESI is expanding its offering of hydrocarbon-free (HVO) fuel services to support data center operators striving to meet their sustainability targets and achieve net-zero emissions by 2030.

 Read at Data Center POST→

-Microsoft is adopting a community-focused approach for its future AI data centers, requiring full cost recovery for power and infrastructure while emphasizing local employment, water conservation, and tax contributions.
+Microsoft is adopting a community-focused approach for future artificial intelligence data center scaling, committing to having these facilities cover all power and infrastructure expenses while prioritizing local job creation, water stewardship, and tax contributions.

 Read at Data Center Knowledge→